high performance sailing

 What to do?

-Of course, what a good coach needs is to know extremely well the boat (rig and battens tensions, heel tune, trimming, tuning, etc.) and also a deep knowledge of the physical reasons of what we teach the sailors.
+Of course, what a good coach needs is to know extremely well is the boat (rig and battens tensions, heel tune, trimming, tuning, etc.) and also a deep knowledge of the physical reasons of what we teach the sailors.
 How to adapt the manoeuvres to the sailors’ conditions and morphology.
 They must be able to measure masts and foils and help the sailors to choose the correct stuff for them.
 If necessary we work on this too.

 But the coach must also be aware of the new concepts, materials and technics coming as result of the last investigations.
 Things like "design wind", the Fowler effect, apparent winds in the different sails and their different parts, speed polars, trimming, sails theory...